Origin-Byte/nft-protocol/README.md

 ### Collectibles NFT (Loose)

 The Collectibles NFT type is the perfect type for representing digital collectibles which are typically not unique.
 If we consider collected baseball or football cards, each card has its own supply (i.e. The better the player the rarer the card).
 This is precisely what the NFT Type allows us to do.
-It uses our Loose NFT implementation, in other words the data object is separated from the NFTs themselses.
+It uses our Loose NFT implementation, in other words the data object is separated from the NFTs themselves.
 For a collection of 100 different baseball cards, the NFT creator will create 100 data objects, each representing a different card.
 Each card will have its own supply.
-Once the data objects have been minted by the NFT creators, users can come in an mint the collectible NFTs.
+Once the data objects have been minted by the NFT creators, users can come in and mint the collectible NFTs.

 Collectibles NFT data object, `Collectible`, has the following data model: